cannaseedus-bot/APP-BUILDER/README.md

 Alright, forging the FULL STACK DIAGRAM right now 🔥

-Below is something you can *directly paste to Claude* as “this is the ASX Full Stack layout.”
+Below is something you can *directly paste to Claude* as “this is the ASX Full Stack layout.” and he can help you build your own version of our fulle stack!

 ---